-A vegan renaissance has taken hold in Calgary making the NW home to a growing treasure of restaurant alternatives.
-The upcoming addition is U/D retailer Copper Branch, offering its plant-based, sustainable power food into the mainstream.
-And our residents and neighbours couldn’t be more excited!
+A vegan renaissance has taken hold in Calgary, making the city home to a growing treasure of restaurant alternatives.
+Copper Branch is one such gem that’s bringing it’s plant-based, sustainable power food into the mainstream.

 We met with Nicholas Roberson, head chef for the Montreal-based company, to get the inside scoop about its chef-inspired, 100% vegan menu.
 The company has been whipping up made-to-order, quick-serve meals to customers across Canada since 2014.

 “We’re proud to be part of a movement that’s revolutionizing dining by leaving meat off the menu,” says Nicholas.
 “There’s a treasure trove of alternatives such as nuts, seeds, grains, beans and legumes that are just as substantial and satisfying as meat.”